Entity-Relation Extraction as Multi-Turn Question Answering: Datasets and Tasks

 We identify four types of entities: Person (the name of the executive), Company (the company that the executive works/worked for), Position (the position that he/she holds/held) and Time (the time period that the executive occupies/occupied that position).
 It is worth noting that one person can work for different companies during different periods of time and that one person can hold different positions in different periods of time for the same company.

 We recruited crowdworkers to fill the slots in Table \ref{illustration}.
+We asked them to spend 5 minutes on each passage and paid them \$$1$ per sentence.
 Each passage is labeled by two different crowdworkers.
 If labels from the two annotators disagree, one or more annotators were asked to label the sentence and a majority vote was taken as the final decision.
 Since the wording of the text is usually very explicit and formal, the inter-agreement between annotators is very high, achieving a value of 93.5\% for all slots.
 Some statistics of the dataset are shown in Table \ref{resume}.
 We randomly split the dataset into training (80\%), validation(10\%) and test set (10\%).